 The 21st century has introduced numerous changes to the world including many social and technological advances.
 It has increased overall awareness of complex topics, however, it has also contributed to an adversarial relationship in many of the arenas of daily life.
 The latest controversy concerns the proper management of the current pandemic brought on by a virus.
 At its onset, this particular virus was not even labeled 'a pandemic' by most experts and leaders of healthcare around the globe.
 Misleading and even false information was disseminated rapidly by social media and main stream media thanks to the world wide web.
 A very few individuals were able to guide opinions and even direct policy while other knowledgeable healthcare providers had little oportunity to provide input into decisions or even make suggestions that could improve the situation.
 Speak too soon or 'think outside the box' and often one would be subjected to widespread criticism or labeled a 'charlatan' who did not think of individual well-being.
 Social media could then amplify that with the end result being that many would not even speak up.

 In order to consider options to manage an epidemic, basic knowledge of the human immune system is necessary.
 Our immune system has multiple components and is first called into action at birth with what is referred to as our innate immune system, of which antibodies are generally non-specific to an invading antigen.
 The antigen, which stimulates an antibody response, can be any foreign matter (usually a protein ) from a bacteria laden splinter to a virus.
+Cell mediated or T-cell activity starts by age 2 with the thymus gland maturing lymphocytes to react on behalf of the human body.
+This system is at its height between age 2 and 45.
 Adaptive or acquired immunity is provided as we grow older to provide more protection form invading organisms.
 This antibody (immunoglobulin or the 5 IG's ) production continues throughout life, although it slows as humans age.
 This incorporation of antibodies is referenced as the humoral response.
 Without going into greater detail, suffice it to say that other components of the immune response involve not only B-cells and antibodies, but the cell mediated (immendiate) response with T-cells (killer T's).
 These are the two main factors involved in recognizing and destroying invadng viruses, bacteria and even developing cancer cells.
 Why are the most varieties of induced cancers seen in older individuals ?
 Partly because the immune system grows weaker as we grow older.
 The same rule holds true for why older individuals are more susceptible to any invading organism including bacteria (pneumonia) and viruses (like Covid-19) while younger people with rapidly developing or robust immune systems are more able to successfully defeat a virus quickly and often without outward symptoms.

 There remains the much larger question, however, of how to provide immunity to the majority of a population.
 In the distant past, it has been by exposure since vaccines were not available until the first attempt from scraping a cow-pox sore and innoculating a patient with the material.
 Washington did this to his troops at Valley Forge to prevent the spread of smallpox.
 Vaccines quickly became the answer for many communicable viral diseases, but not without the risk of the occassional violent anaphylactic response and death.
 Of interest is that the risk of death from a vaccine is purported to be less than 1/2 of 1%.
 At present, the current pandemic is producing a death rate much less than 1/2 of 1% of total population.
 If we were to develop a vaccine and adminster it to protect the population of the United States not previuosly exposed to the Covid-19 virus, it will require at least 1/4 BILLION doses to be given.
 Of that, we can expect a death rate of up to a million people, but they could be young and/or old, not just primarily old or infirmed.
 Mother nature has a way of saying, 'pay me now, or pay me later'.

 The question remains on how we should move forward.
 Do we wait for (and hope for) the development of a successful vaccine, knowing the potential risks of widespread use as well as the logistics and costs of adminstering millions of doses ?
 Or do we consider loosening the reins on the young, healthy population, allowing them to return to work while continuing to minmize exposure with proper hygiene and distancing practices within reason.
-The older and/or compromised groups (remember, many are in both groups) could remain in a form of isolation, mainly for their own good.
+The older and/or compromised groups (remember, many are in both groups) could remain in a form of isolation, mainly for their own good, if they so choose.
 Consider too that a large number of these individuals are already retired and not in the work force.
 Like was done during the gasoline crisis of the 70's (unfortuantely, too few recall that ) , alternating when one could get fuel could be applied by alternating hours (or days) for shopping, dining and other activities like attending a church or social gathering.
 The end result would be a much higher percentage of the population developing acquired immunity thus fewer needing a vaccine in the future, while protecting the most vunerable.
-Hospitals would NOT be overwhelmed by subclinical cases of what would be no more than a flu among the young and healthy.
+Hospitals would NOT be overwhelmed by subclinical cases of what would be no more than a minor flu among the young and healthy.
 Wards in the hospitals (like the TB wards of old) could be developed for any needing isolation or advanced care.
-We should also continue to study off label use of drugs that have been used succesfully in the past for similar widespread infective problems.
-This would allow the economy to reopen without so many of the constraints now being discussed.
+We should also continue to study off label use of drugs that have been used succesfully in the past for similar widespread infective problems and realize that many countries have huge clinical experiences with these drugs (like hydroxychloroquine) and their expertise should be valued and welcomed.
+This would allow the economy to reopen without so many of the constraints now being used and even stricter lockdowns being discussed.
+When regular flu season does arrive in the fall of 2020, if we are not prepared with proper plans for long range management including early outpatient treatment protocols, there will be a sharp rise in positive testing with new, stricter mandates ordered by the government and our new policy maker, social media !